Jamaica Inn: History

 Though an inn has stood on the main road (modern A30, before the bypass was built) through the hamlet since 1547, the current building dates from 1750.
 It was extended in 1778 with a coach house, stables and a tack room assembled in an L-shaped fashion.
 It is often commonly thought that the inn takes its name from the smugglers who smuggled rum into the country from Jamaica and stored it at the inn.
 However, the name of the inn is actually said to derive from the important local Trelawney family of landowners, of which two family members served as Governors of Jamaica in the 18th century.

+Cornwall has been very aptly described as the "haven of smugglers" in view of its topographic features of "rocky coves, sheltered bays, tumultuous waves and wild and untenanted landscapes".

 The inn became a smugglers' stopping point while they used approximately 100 secret routes to move around their contraband.
-Originally, the halfway house was alone on this part of the moor but later a church, parsonage, and school were added by the proprietor of the land, Mr. Kodd, to satisfy the area's residents.

 According to narrated story, gangs of wreckers operated on the coast of Cornwall during early 19th century.
-Cornwall has been very aptly described as the "haven of smugglers" in view of its topographic features of "rocky coves, sheltered bays, tumultuous waves and wild and untenanted landscapes".
 The wreckers ensnared ships to this coast line by tricking them with use of lights which they purposefully installed on the shores of the coast.
 Once the ships foundered on the rocky coast they were looted by the wreckers.
+While such endeavours have been depicted in many stories and legends, there is no clear evidence that this has ever happened.

 By 1847, Francis Rodd of Trebartha Hall, who had been High Sheriff of Cornwall in 1845, was building a chapel at Bolventor to accommodate those who lived in the Jamaica Inn area.
-In 1865, Murray wrote that the inn was frequented in the winter by sportsmen and offered only rudimentary accommodations.
+A 1856 guide book by Thomas Clifton Paris states that the same Francis Rodd had erected a church, parsonage, and school near the hitherto solitary halfway house to the satisfaction of the area's residents, and that the inn was frequented by sportsmen in the winter and afforded comfortable, though somewhat rude, accommodation.

 The current building still includes the extension of a coach house, stables and a tack room added in 1778.
 The inn was owned for a period by the novelist Alistair MacLean and it has been listed Grade II on the National Heritage List for England since 23 November 1988.

 In March 2022, the inn announced that fox hunts, including the East Cornwall Hunt and the Beaufort Hunt, were banned from its premises, with Allen Jackson, the inn's owner, saying, "We have always lost money because some people won’t come here because of the association with hunts.
 There are no pluses, all we get is minuses.
 They never spent any money here – they never came in."

 In August 2022, the hotel was acquired by The Coaching Inn Group, a national operator of distinctive coaching inns and destination venues.